Johse/powerload-utilities/README.md

 Utility to load files from Windows folders to the Intermediate Database (IDB)

 ### Configuration
 In the configuration file ***DefaultBehaviors.xml*** the default behaviours can be set.
 ![image](https://user-images.githubusercontent.com/62716091/81202972-a05dff00-8fc7-11ea-9a4e-c1ce65170e65.png)

-* ConnectionString: connect string to SQL server and database
+* ConnectionString: Connect string to SQL server and database
 * DataPath: Folderpath that will be scanned.
 All names of subfolders and files will be transferred to the IDB.

 * Folders: Default settings for folder.
 The following fields in the IDB will be filled with the assigned value for all folders.